American Association for Cancer Research: Fast Facts

 - The organization publishes eight peer-reviewed journals: Cancer Discovery; Cancer Epidemiology, Biomarkers & Prevention; Cancer Immunology Research; Cancer Prevention Research; Cancer Research; Clinical Cancer Research; Molecular Cancer Research; and Molecular Cancer Therapeutics.

-- Other AACR publications include Cancer Today, a magazine for cancer patients and caregivers; the annual AACR Cancer Progress Report; and the blog Cancer Research Catalyst.
+- Other AACR publications include Cancer Today, a magazine for cancer patients and caregivers; the annual AACR Cancer Progress Report; the AACR Annual Report, and the blog Cancer Research Catalyst.

 - The AACR funds research directly, as well as in cooperation with numerous cancer-focused organizations.
 As the Scientific Partner of Stand Up To Cancer, the AACR provides expert peer-reviewed grant administration and scientific oversight of team science and individual grants for cancer research projects that have the potential to improve patient outcomes.